patconnole/openc2-oif-orchestrator/README.md

 The OIF Orchestrator was created with the intent of being an easy-to-configure OpenC2 producer that can be used in the creation of reference implemetations to control multiple devices.
 To that end it allows for the addition of multiple serializations and trasnportation types.

+Bob found the following link and clicked!
+Is it necessary to jump through this hoop?
+Can we just show him the instructions immediately?
 To get started please reference [https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/Orchestrator.md](https://github.com/oasis-open/openc2-oif-orchestrator/blob/master/docs/Orchestrator.md)

 **Additions to Statement of Purpose**